HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 Bounce RateSingle-page exitsTraffic quality

-Pay special attention to conversion tracking.
-Whether your goal is newsletter signups, contact form submissions, or product purchases, knowing which directories send converting traffic transforms your strategy.
+Pay attention to conversion tracking.
+Whether your goal is newsletter signups, contact form submissions, or product purchases, knowing which directories send converting traffic changes your strategy.

 Not all directories carry equal weight.
 Understanding authority metrics helps predict which listings will generate traffic and improve your search rankings.

-Domain Authority (DA) remains a useful indicator, though it’s just one piece of the puzzle.
-A directory with DA 80+ typically sends more traffic than one with DA 30, but exceptions exist.
+Domain Authority (DA) is still a useful indicator, though it’s only one piece of the puzzle.
+A directory with DA 80+ usually sends more traffic than one with DA 30, but exceptions exist.
 Niche directories often outperform general ones despite lower authority scores.

 Check these authority indicators before submitting: